hermanzdosilovic/scripts/java-course/README.md

 How to run
 ----------
-First you need to get this project.
-To get this project you have two options:
+Please follow these steps:

+1. Get the project
+2. Open *java-course* folder in your terminal
+3. Run the script
+4. Logout and login again

+###1.
+Get the project

-* [Download](https://github.com/hermanzdosilovic/scripts/archive/master.zip) project to your computer.
+ [Download](https://github.com/hermanzdosilovic/scripts/archive/master.zip) project to your computer.

+or

-* Clone git repository with this command:
+Clone git repository with this command:

 		git clone https://github.com/hermanzdosilovic/scripts.git

-If you downloaded project make sure you extract that .zip file that you got.
+If you downloaded project make sure that you extract .zip file that you got.
 If you cloned repository you do not have to do that.

-Now you need to open *java-course* folder in your terminal.
-To do that make following:
+###2.
+Open *java-course* folder in your terminal

 1. Open project in your terminal.
 I now assume that you can see *java-course* folder when you type `ls`.
 2. Type `cd java-course` to move yourself into *java-course* folder.

+###3.
+Run the script

 I now assume that you are in *java-course* folder.
 If so, run this commnad to start script: